Getting through the airport before your flight can be a stressful experience for most, but it doesn’t have to be with these airport travel hacks!

-It’s also wonderful for ensuring your bag stays zipped shut when it is moved around as it’s transported to the plane, on to the plane, off the plane, and to the baggage pick-up.
-I’ve seen airport workers just chuck luggage and even open bags on the carousel a couple of times.
+It’s also wonderful for ensuring your bag stays zipped shut when it is moved around as it’s transported to the plane, onto the plane, off the plane, and to the baggage pick-up.
+I’ve seen airport workers just chuck luggage and even open bags going around on the carousel a couple of times.

 13. Bring Your Phone Charger With You

 Often times you will have an opportunity to charge your phone before getting on the plane ensuring you don’t kill the battery mid-flight, so keep your phone charger, like this one, in your carry-on ready to grab for when you see an open outlet!

 Also, quick note, exercise caution when using public outlets, opting for a charging block rather than plugging the USB directly into the outlet to mitigate potential security risks.
 Do not plug the USB part of your charger into any outlet at the airport, it’s an easy way to get your phone hacked and information stolen.

 It’s becoming a more common way for hackers to upload malware onto cell phones.
 If you use your charger with a charging block though, you’ll be fine!
 If you want more information, check out this article by the New York Times.

 Some airplanes also have outlets on the plane where you can charge your devices as well.
 If you don’t have an outlet though, you can also bring a portable battery pack, like this one!

 – Keep Your Laptop in an Easily Accessible Spot

 In the US, pretty much every security checkpoint requires that you take your laptop out of your bag to go through their scanner unless you have TSA PreCheck.